Imagine a store with full size fuchsia monster trucks and unicorn tear vending machines.

 A recent study by MPI Outlook for the IMEX Group asked survey respondents to define “experiential activities” in meetings.
 The resulting definition summarizes the responses as, “Activities that create an opportunity for attendees to use many senses and engage in an event while actively participating in a ‘hands-on’ way.”

-I love experiential marketing.
+Out of all the types of marketing, I love experiential marketing.
 It’s why I wanted to become a marketer in the first place.
 Engagement marketing is an opportunity to get people excited about you and your brand.
 When you execute experiential marketing, you’re doing more than creating unique campaigns.
 You’re doing something appreciated by your customers -- giving them experiences that are truly one-of-a-kind.

 Every business interaction comes down to experiences.
 Whether it’s digital through your company’s business website or in-person at an event, interactions are what we remember.